 It is a unique hidden place in Rotterdam.
 Even if you do not plan to spend the night here, it is worthwhile to admire and photograph the art objects.

-The Campsite also offers a jacuzzi and a place for food, namely the Food Club Rotterdam.
+The Campsite also offers a hot tub and a place for food: a nice terrace and a place where guests can cook.
 A truly unique experience, in which visitors, art, architecture and sustainability come together.

 How many of these spots have you visited?
-What is your favorite hidden place in Rotterdam?
+What is your favourite hidden place in Rotterdam?